starsky logo

 training-diagrams

-I installed American Truck Simulator in the control station so new remote-drivers could get used to the interface before handling a real truck.
+I installed American Truck Simulator in the control station.
+New drivers could get proficient with the control station interface playing a video game, before attempting to operate a truck in the real world.

 teleop-view